zombocom/heapy/README.md

 $ heapy read tmp/2015-10-01T10:18:59-05:00-heap.dump all
 ```

 You can also use T-Lo's online JS based [Heap Analyzer](http://tenderlove.github.io/heap-analyzer/) for visualizations.
+Another tool is [HARB](https://github.com/csfrancis/harb)

 ## Development